Cutwell/readme-template/README.md

 ## Usage

-1. Run the program from the command line like this:
+1. Run the program from the command line (from the project root) like this:

 - The first argument is the month (1-12).
 - The second argument is the day (1-31).